andrewsnowden/flask-starter/README.md

 * SQLAlchemy database and automatic migrations using Flask-Alembic
 * CoffeeScript and LESS compilation and bundling using Flask-Assets
 * User management and logins using Flask-Security
-* Admin interface using Flask-Admin with automatically generated CRUD
+* Admin interface using Flask-Superadmin with automatically generated CRUD
 * REST API using Flask-Restful
 * Email using Flask-Mail
 * Better development mode using Flask-Failsafe